-Transition to private cloud solution cuts global file transfer latency from hours to minutes
+Transition to cloud-native file system cuts global file transfer latency from hours to minutes

 Renowned data storage infrastructure leader Western Digital is made up of multiple technology brands, including the company that invented the first hard drive some sixty-seven years ago.
 But Western Digital has been particularly busy in the past three years.
 The company recently completed mergers with two separate $7B companies—storage giant SanDisk and the hard drive manufacturer HGST.

 Merging two large companies is a challenge, so integrating three should have been an administrative disaster.
 Yet Western Digital’s Information Technology leadership saw this unique scenario as an opportunity.
 When two large companies merge, IT has to combine two ecosystems of technology solutions.
 Typically, the companies will battle it out over whose preferred solution will be best for the newly merged company.
 This was different.

 “When you have three big companies coming together, you have a three-way tie as to whose capability is better,” explains Todd Stewart, Vice President, Global Infrastructure and IT Operations.
 “So that allowed us to go out to the market for technical solutions, application, and infrastructure and choose the best in class.”